Top Choices for Drought-Tolerant Grass

 San Antonio’s water department recommends these grass varieties to conserve water:

-- Bermuda — A full-sun grass perfect for high-traffic areas
+• Bermuda — A full-sun grass, extremely drought-tolerant cultivar, perfect for high-traffic areas

-- Zoysia — A slow-growing grass that tolerates sun and shade and foot traffic
+• Zoysia — A slow-growing grass that tolerates sun, shade, and lower water outputs than other shade-tolerant varieties

-- Buffalo — A tall-growing grass for low-traffic, high sun areas
+• Buffalo — A tall-growing grass for low-traffic, high-sun areas, usually surviving on natural precipitation once established

 Helping families choose a grass variety that meets all of their needs, including water-usage requirements, is a cause dear to our hearts.
-Because of this, we offer all four types of these grasses and give our customers a way to narrow down their search to grass varieties that work with their region and lifestyle.
+Because of this, we offer a multitude of grasses and give our customers a way to narrow down their search to grass varieties that work with their region and lifestyle.
 Check out all of the varieties we offer in our shop and use your sliders to find the perfect kind of grass for your lawn.